 To estimate the differential effects of the COVID-19 pandemic on interest groups' access to policy-makers and social media communication patterns, we use a difference-in-differences strategy.
 Our goals are twofold.
 First, we test whether the pandemic had differential effects on access to policy-makers among NGOs relative to business interests.
-In other words, we test whether the onset of the pandemic favored business interests over NGOs with respect to access to meetings with EU policy-makers, or vice versa.
+In other words, we test whether the onset of the pandemic favored business interests over NGOs in access to meetings with EU policy-makers, or vice versa.
 Second, we test whether the pandemic affected the social media communications activities of business interests relative to NGOs.

 Our baseline difference-in-differences model is specified as follows:3 where y{it} denotes the outcome variable (i.e. the number of meetings, or number of tweets) for interest group i in month t, and δ_i and φ_t denote interest group and month fixed effects.
 The interest group fixed effects, δ_i , allow us to examine within-interest group variation.
-This allows us to account for any unobserved heterogeneity among interest groups that does not vary with time.4 The month fixed effects, φ_t , then account for time-varying shocks that affect all groups at once within a given month.
-Finally, our parameter of interest, β , captures the differential effect of the COVID-19 pandemic on NGOs relative to business interest groups.
-In all models that we present, standard errors are clustered at the level of each interest group.
-The variable Pandemic ${it}$ denotes an indicator variable that is coded 0 for any month before the onset of pandemic lock-downs across the EU (prior to March, 2020) and is coded 1 for any month thereafter.5 The variable NGO ${it}$ denotes an indicator variable coded 1 if an interest group is an NGO and 0 if the group is a business interest.6 We note that this model is designed to estimate the effects of the pandemic on differences between business interests and NGOs in political access and social media communications rather than the effect of the pandemic on interest groups generally.
+This allows us to account for any unobserved heterogeneity among interest groups that does not vary with time.
+The month fixed effects, φ_t , then account for time-varying shocks that affect all groups within a given month.
+Finally, our parameter of interest, β , captures the differential effect of the pandemic on NGOs relative to business interest groups.
+In all models, we cluster standard errors at the level of each interest group.
+The variable Pandemic ${it}$ denotes an indicator variable that is coded 0 for any month before the onset of pandemic lock-downs across the EU (prior to March, 2020) and is coded 1 for any month thereafter.
+The variable NGO ${it}$ denotes an indicator

-$$y{it} = \delta_i + \phi_t + \beta \text{Pandemic}{it} \times \text{NGO}{it} + \epsilon{it}, \tag{1}$$
+$$y{it} = \delta_i + \phi_t + \beta \text{Pandemic}{it} \times \text{NGO}{it} + \epsilon{it},$$ (1)

-3Our approach is similar methodologically to recent work by Kim and Patterson Jr. (2020), who investigate the differential effects of the COVID-19 pandemic on gender inequalities in academia.
+$^{^3}$ Our approach is similar to recent work by Kim and Patterson Jr. (2020), who investigate differential effects of the pandemic on gender inequalities in academia.